saltyorg/docs/docs/sandbox/apps/omegabrr.md

 ## What is it?

-[Omegabrr](https://github.com/autobrr/omegabrr){: target=_blank rel="noopener noreferrer" } is a companion app to [autobrr](https://docs.saltbox.dev/sandbox/apps/autobrr/).
+[Omegabrr](https://github.com/autobrr/omegabrr) is a companion app to [autobrr](https://docs.saltbox.dev/sandbox/apps/autobrr/).
 It syncs monitored titles from Radarr and Sonarr to assigned filters in autobrr.

 | Details     |
 |-------------|